 The easiest way to trim your wedding budget?
 Cut your guest list.
 Remember, half of your wedding expenses go to wining and dining your guests.
 If it's costing you $100 per person, eliminating one table of 10 can save you $1,000.

 Request an extra hour for cocktails or for your band to throw in that Frank Sinatra sound-alike before you sign on the dotted line.
 Most vendors would instead secure the reservation than nickel-and-dime you early on (which might turn you off of them).
 Later on, though, they may be less inclined to meet you halfway.

 8. Make a Meal Plan

-Another unforeseen expense?
-Feeding your wedding day crew.
-Before you sign the contracts, make sure you’re not required to serve the same meal to your vendors that guests will receive.
+I'm talking about another unforeseen expense - feeding your wedding day crew.
+Before you sign the contracts, make sure you're not required to serve the same meal to your vendors that guests will receive.
 Otherwise, you could be paying for 20 additional lobster tails.
 Choose a less expensive (but equally hearty) meal for them instead.
-You will have to let your wedding caterer know a couple of days before the wedding exactly how many vendors you need to feed (don’t forget photography assistants and band roadies) and what you want them to serve.
+You will have to let your wedding caterer know a couple of days before the wedding exactly how many vendors you need to feed (don't forget photography assistants and band roadies) and what you want them to serve.